SnapperGPS/snappergps-pcb-2/README.md

 You can also find a summary of the changes in [this video](https://youtu.be/bDywcAplRWk).

 To summarise, V2.0.0 should be easier to use and probably the preferred version for most applications rather than V1.0.0.
-However, if you really want to minimize size and weight, you might still want to look at V1.0.0 since it offers more options for cusomization.
+However, if you really want to minimize size and weight, you might still want to look at V1.0.0 since it offers more options for customization.

 ## Workflow